asseniliev/La-Capsule-Fullstack-Bootcamp/README.md

  - when pressing the 'Next' button, the next 15 pokemons must be retrieved and visualized.
  ![Pokedex](./_ScreenShots/Pokedex.jpg)

  ===
+**12-JAN-2023 -----> MONGODB & MONGOOSE**
+1. Play with Mongo DB via Atlas & Compass

+===
 **17-JAN-2023 -----> EXPRESS FRAMEWORK**

 1. Orient Express
 The challenge is to create webservice in javascript.
 An array containing trip objects is pre-defined.
-I have to define routes to retrieve and manage the data in this array:
+I have to define web routes to retrieve and manage the data in this array:
 POST /trips : add a new trip
 GET /trips : retrieve all the trips
 GET /lastTrip : retrieve the last trip in the array DELETE /trips : delete all the trips

+All web route functions manipulate the array defined in the beginning of the script.
+There is no communication with a DB.

 2. Weather App - Part 1
 The task is to create a webservice that manages weather data.
 The data are presented in an array of objects with fields about